Bünde

-Bünde (/de/; Buine) is a town in the Herford district, in North Rhine-Westphalia, Germany.
+Bünde (/de/; Buine) is a town in the Herford district of North Rhine-Westphalia, Germany.

 Geography

-Bünde is situated between Osnabrück (west), Hannover (east) and Bielefeld (south).
+Bünde is situated between Osnabrück (west), Hanover (east) and Bielefeld (south).

 Waterways

 The town is crossed from west to east by the River Else, one of the few rivers in the world that does not originate from a spring, but as a result of bifurcation.
 It drains the whole area and discharges via the Werre and Weser into the North Sea.
 Within the town area it is joined by numerous small streams from the south and north.
 One of the northern streams is the Gewinghauser Bach, which on its way to the Else crosses water meadows in the district of Ennigloh-Gewinghausen.
 Other tributaries coming from the north in downstream order are the Ahler Bruchbach, which starts in Rödinghausen, flows mainly through the district of Ahler Bruch and enters the Else in the Melle area; in addition there is the Darmühlenbach, which also rises in Rödinghausen; then the Spradower Mühlenbach and finally the Eselsbach.
 From the south the Else is joined by the Werfener Bach.